GameServerManagers/LinuxGSM-Docs/Backup.md

 # Default Location

-By default backups are saved in the ‘’backup’’ directory.
+By default backups are saved in the backup directory.

     ├── home</pre>
     ├── csgoserver